HamzaZaheerKhan/WoCo-Editor/README.md

 # WoCo-Editor
 WoCo Notepad is a cross-platform word processor with a Python application programming interface (API).
 It natively provide many functions, and these functions can be used to edit the text.
-WoCo Notepad is now offering file printing functionality and balloon text plus following list of features:
+WoCo Notepad is now offering image to PDF functionality plus following list of features:
 1. Create New File
 2. Open File
 3. Save File